-Shortness of breath, especially when you exert yourself.
+Shortness of breath, especially when you exert yourself

-Heart skipping beats, fluttering, or thumping.
+Heart skipping beats, fluttering, or thumping

-Fainting, dizziness, or lightheadedness.
+Fainting, dizziness, or lightheadedness

 Dilated cardiomyopathy doesn’t go away.
 But it can be treated.
 Treatment can help keep cardiomyopathy from getting worse, and can reduce your symptoms.
-Treatment can also help prevent heart failure.
-(Heart failure happens when the heart muscle weakens so much that it can’t move enough blood.
-Fluid then builds up in the lungs and the rest of the body.)
-Your doctor will work with you to develop a treatment plan to help you feel better now and prevent problems in the future.
+Treatment can also help prevent worsening heart failure, blood clots, heart valve problems, and arrhythmias.
+Your healthcare provider will work with you to develop a treatment plan to help you feel better now and prevent problems in the future.
 Most often, the symptoms can be managed by medicines and lifestyle changes.
 Some people have severe symptoms and need to go into the hospital for advanced treatments such as mechanical assist devices or a heart transplant.

 Your treatment plan may include:

-Making lifestyle changes, such as balancing activity and rest, quitting smoking, and tracking your weight.
+Making lifestyle changes, such as balancing activity and rest, quitting smoking, and tracking your weight